-What follows is a touch trickier.
-We want to create 16 new cards and put them into the aGrid array.
-To do that, we're using a nested loop to create a two-dimensional array.
-A 2D array is one where everything you put in the array is, itself, an array.
-2D arrays are very useful when you're creating grids, like we are now.
+The piece of code that follows is a touch trickier.
+We want to create 16 new cards and put them into our deck, the aGrid array.
+To do that, we're using an "iterative loop" to populate our two-dimensional array.